Unconventional Hollywood Thrillers: Molly’s Game

 Rarely, though, do we see a thriller movie focus on a former mogul skier who, after her Olympic dreams were cut short, began running an underground poker empire.
 The rarity of the story and its uniqueness is what makes Molly’s Game so memorable.

 After suffering a career-ending injury at the 2002 Winter Olympics qualifying event, Molly Bloom moves to Los Angeles to begin working as a waitress at a club.
 She meets Dean, a real estate developer, and after becoming his office manager, he lets her into his secret: he’s running underground poker games.
-Back in the early 2000s, there weren’t as many safe and secure ways to gamble, unlike in 2021, where you can play on online casinos like Genesiscasino.com/en-in and use safe payment methods to deposit funds into your casino account.
+Back in the early 2000s, there weren’t as many safe and secure ways to gamble, unlike in 2021, where you can play on online casinos like Genesiscasino.com/en-in .
 So when Bloom first gets involved in the gambling world, it’s all very hush-hush.
 A far cry from the safety offered by today’s current casino providers.

 After getting a feel for the business, Molly creates her own underground poker empire.
 She hosts games in Los Angeles before moving to New York.
 Things start to go wrong when her dealer tells Molly to take a percentage of large pots, making her game an illegal operation.
 Bloom is eventually arrested by the FBI for her involvement in illegal gambling with the mafia.
 After a series of events, Bloom is sentenced to 200 hours of community service, a $200,000 fine, and one-year probation.